 - prednisone, cortisone, or other corticosteroids, medicines used to provide relief for inflamed areas of the body

 - medicines used to treat diabetes, except insulin

 - methotrexate, a medicine used to treat arthritis and some cancers

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking Clonac.
+If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking CLONAC.

 How much to take

-Your doctor may start your treatment with anywhere from 75 mg to 150 mg per day, depending on your situation.
-After the early stages of treatment it is usually possible to reduce the daily dose to 75 mg to 100 mg per day.
+To treat arthritis or other painful conditions The usual starting dose of CLONAC tablets is 75 mg to 150 mg each day.
+After the early stages of treatment, it is usually possible to reduce the dose to 75 mg to 100 mg each day.

-At the start of treatment the daily dose is usually between 50 mg and 100 mg.
-If necessary, it can be raised over several menstrual periods to a maximum of 200 mg each day.
+If necessary, the dose can be raised over several menstrual periods to a maximum of 200 mg each day.

 Swallow the tablets whole with a full glass of water.
 Do not chew them.
 The tablets have a special coating to stop them dissolving until they have passed through the stomach into the bowel.
 Chewing them would destroy the coating.